gifty4/ROBT403/README.md

 # ROBT403
-The respository made for ROBT 403 course labs
+The respository made for ROBT 403 course lab 2
+It will include talker.py and listener.py codes with the report